-Two Assignments @ 10% each 20%

 Two Midterms @20% each 40%

 Final Examination 40%

 The dates for the assignments and the midterms will be announced in the first week of classes.

 Tests and final exams are marked on a numerical (percentage) basis, and then converted to letter grades.
 The course grade is then calculated using the weights indicated above.
 As a guide to determining standing, these letter grade equivalences will generally apply: